Last updated: May 20, 2020 09:09

 In addition, you can use the close button (x) at the top right of a device to stop displaying the individual device.

-Screenshots are available from all devices involved.
+Screenshots are available for all devices involved.